abhinandandubey/abhinandandubey.github.io/posts/_posts/2019-12-07-Thoughts-on-Life.md

 I am hoping to cope up with this time and get through this crisis.
 I will read.
 I will write, and I will code.
 I will try hard not to look back.

 Abhi

+UPDATE (Dec 8, 2019):

+I went to a meditation class at Yoga Shunya, by Jared Kushner, based on the teachings and in the tradition of Zen master Thich Nhat Hanh.
+It has definitely helped put my mind at ease, and I definitely am felling better than I was before I went to the class.
+It's donation driven, and I think I am going to continue attending the class for a while.
+I am also going to start therapy.
+Happiness is a butterfly and life doesn't always give you what you want.
+And it's all about making your peace with it, and moving on.
+I am trying to do the same, and I will continue to do it until my mind is at ease.